ooddle

 If you spend most of your day looking at a screen, your eyes are working in a way they were never designed to.
 The visual system evolved to scan distant horizons, switch focal lengths constantly, and rest in low-light environments.
 Modern work asks for the opposite, and the result is dry eyes, headaches, blurry vision, and a low-grade fatigue many people do not even associate with their eyes.

 The fix is not eye drops.
 The fix is structured rest, multiple times an hour, that takes ten seconds.
-This is the smallest unit of work that reliably reverses screen strain.
+This is the smallest unit of work that reliably reverses screen strain, and it is so brief that almost any work pattern can absorb it without disruption.

 Why This Works

 Blink rate also drops dramatically when looking at screens, from about fifteen blinks per minute to five or fewer.
 Reduced blinking dries the cornea and contributes to discomfort.
-Conscious blinking during a brief eye break replenishes the tear film.
+Conscious blinking during a brief eye break replenishes the tear film and clears any irritants.
+The dryness many people attribute to AC or dust is often just a blinking problem.

 How to Do It